 Thermostats are highly sensitive to changes in temperature in a room.
-When they are placed too closely to other heat sources (even sunlight!), they can shut off, believing the air is too warm.
-To ensure that your thermostat and HVAC system is working properly, routine inspections are highly recommended.
+When they’re too close to other heat sources (even sunlight!), they can shut off, believing the air is too warm.
+To ensure your thermostat and HVAC system are working properly, routine inspections are highly recommended.

 If your furnace is still short-cycling after checking for a dirty air filter or a malfunctioning thermostat, the cause may be more difficult to determine.
-It could indicate one of the following furnace issues:
+It could indicate one of these furnace issues:

 Not all furnace repair issues can be spotted right away.
 To guarantee a thorough HVAC inspection, contact qualified heating and cooling contractors for professional advice and repair options.